aionrobotics/docs/docs/ardupilot-mandatory-hardware-setup.rst

 .. tip:: Don’t forget to toggle your Fly Modes and Aux.
 Button to verify proper function.
 ..

   1.8.
-Select the **“FLIGHT MODES”** tab and toggle **“Fly Mode 1 - Manual, 2 – Steer and 3 – Auto”**.
+Select the **“FLIGHT MODES”** tab and toggle **“Fly Mode 1 - MANUAL, 2 – GUIDED and 3 – AUTO”**.
 The corresponding mode should turn green upon activation.

 2. Accel Calibration
 ---------------------